Atilla1976/SDCarND_P6_Kidnapped_Vehicle/README.md

 ### Update Step:

-+ Homogenous Transformation - from vehicle's coordination system to map's coordinate system:
+In this step, particles are assigned with weights corresponding to their prediction:

++ The vehicle uses LIDAR to sense the distances to landmarks in the enviroment (given from the simulatior in a list with x, y coordinates).
+The measurements include noise as standard deviation.

++ In order to map the observation into the global coordinate system, transformation and rotation are requiert, but no scaling.
+This is done by Homogenous Transformation:

 [image3]: ./images/homogenous_transformation.PNG "homogenous transformation"

 ![alt text][image3]
 + nearest neighbour technique:
-  + Finding the landmark with the lowest distance to a
+  + Finding the landmark with the lowest euclidean distance to an observation
+  + Once all observations are associated to a landmark, weights of particles are calculated by Multivariante-Gaussian standard deviation:

+[image4]: ./images/multiv_gaussian.PNG "Multivariate-Gaussian's standard deviation"

+![alt text][image4]